RomanBoegli/godbbench/README.md

 It must be said, however, that performance is by far not the only criteria for an implementation decision in the real world.
 Other factors such as the software engineer's experiences, corporate code of practice or operating costs play as well an important role in this decision process.

-Future work on this project may include the implementation of further database adaptors as well as the mentioned missing features such as concurrent connections.
+Future work on this project may include the implementation of further database adapters as well as the mentioned missing features such as concurrent connections.
 Work may also be invested in the creation of more sophisticated custom scripts, as they form the core of a benchmark.

 # Acknowledgements

-Thanks to Simon Jürgensmeyer for his work on [dbbench](https://github.com/sj14/dbbench), which according to him was initially ispired by [Fale's post]([Fale](https://github.com/cockroachdb/cockroach/issues/23061#issue-300012178)), [pgbench](https://www.postgresql.org/docs/current/pgbench.html) and [MemSQL's dbbench](https://github.com/memsql/dbbench).
+Thanks to Simon Jürgensmeyer for his work on [dbbench](https://github.com/sj14/dbbench), which according to him was initially inspired by [Fale's post]([Fale](https://github.com/cockroachdb/cockroach/issues/23061#issue-300012178)), [pgbench](https://www.postgresql.org/docs/current/pgbench.html) and [MemSQL's dbbench](https://github.com/memsql/dbbench).
 His project served as a basis for this work.

-Also, attention should drawn to other database benchmarking tools out there in the open-source space.
+Also, attention should be drawn to other database benchmarking tools out there in the open-source space.
 For instance [sysbench](https://github.com/akopytov/sysbench), [Phoronix Test Suite](http://www.phoronix-test-suite.com/) or [hammerdb](https://github.com/TPC-Council/HammerDB).
-They are based on a similiar usability approach and may provide more sophisticated funcionalities for a given use case.
+They are based on a similar usability approach and may provide more sophisticated functionalities for a given use case.
-The project [pgbench](https://www.postgresql.org/docs/current/pgbench.html), for instance, focuses excusively on PostgreSQL.
+The project [pgbench](https://www.postgresql.org/docs/current/pgbench.html), for instance, focuses exclusively on PostgreSQL.
 The Cookbook by Chauhan & Kumar (2017) is a great source to be consulted when working with Phoronix [[15]](#15).

 # References